saucam/powerlist/README.md

 - <img src="https://render.githubusercontent.com/render/math?math=p\ |\ q"> is the powerlist formed by concatenating p and q.
 - <img src="https://render.githubusercontent.com/render/math?math=p\ \bowtie\ q"> is the powerlist formed by successively taking alternate items from p and q, starting with p.

+Hence the length of a powerlist is a power of 2.
 Further, both p and q are restricted to contain similar elements.
+However it is possible to design algorithms that eliminate this constraint.

 Read on for the list of supported algorithms.